World In Paris

 By RER /Metro /Train + Bus: take the metro (line 1), train, or RER A to La Défense.
 From there, take bus # 258 and stop at Le Chateau (a 25-minute ride).
 Cross the RN13 road and go back to the roundabout.
 The castle is at 300m, on the right.

-This fairytale castle outside Paris was built in the 15th century by Louis of Orleans.
-Like Château de Fontainebleau, Pierrefonds’ construction went through different periods until it was dismantled by the order of King Louis XIII.
+This fairytale castle near Paris was built in the 15th century by Louis of Orleans.
+Like Château de Fontainebleau, Pierrefonds’ construction went through different periods until it was dismantled by order of King Louis XIII.

 Self-Guided Day Trip to Château de Pierrefonds